The Footsteps of Jesus

 for the promotion of such a temper!
 May He, to whom the Spirit was not given

-by measure, impart to the reader out of His inexhaustible fullness, even
+by measure, impart to the reader out of His inexhaustible fullness,

-grace for grace; and thus cause him to abound more and more in all those
+abounding grace; and thus cause him to abound more and more in all those

-fruits of righteousness, which are for his own personal well being—for the
+fruits of righteousness, which are for his own personal well being — for the

-honor of the Christian cause—and the praise and glory of God.
+honor of the Christian cause — and the praise and glory of God!

 "Good when He gives, supremely good,